jemus42/lukasburk.de/content/authors/lukas/_index.md

 # - Visitors
 ---

-For what it's worth, I enjoy working in R and the application of statistical methods, data management, visualization, and related topics.
-I'm sure I'll think of a better summary at some point.
+I'm sure I'll think of a succinct summary at some point.